odewahn/dds-field-guide/ci-servers.md

 Martin Fowler defines [continuous deployment](http://www.martinfowler.com/articles/continuousIntegration.html) as "a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day."
 This seminal article defines the key best practices as:

-- Maintain a Single Source Repository.
+- Maintain a Single Source Repository
 - Automate the Build
 - Make Your Build Self-Testing
-- Everyone Commits To the Mainline Every Day
+- Everyone Commits to the Mainline Every Day
 - Every Commit Should Build the Mainline on an Integration Machine
 - Keep the Build Fast
 - Test in a Clone of the Production Environment
 - Make it Easy for Anyone to Get the Latest Executable
-- Everyone can see what's happening
+- Everyone Can See What's Happening
 - Automate Deployment

-The CI server executes a specific action on a repository when sit receives a commit hook.
-For example, is a developer makes a commit against repository called foo, the CI server might:
+The CI server executes a specific action on a repository when it receives a commit hook.
+For example, if a developer makes a commit against a repository called foo, the CI server might:

 - clone down a local copy of foo
 - execute foo's test suites (see the section on application stacks for more about this)